Institute of Environmental Sciences (CML)

 - Area Study Sustainability Indonesia 7 EC, period: 8 Jan - 2 Feb 2018

-A maximum of 12 students can get the opportunity to visit Indonesia and for fieldwork.
+A maximum of 12 students will get the opportunity to visit Indonesia and do fieldwork.
 The theme for 2018 is 'marine' oriented, students will do fieldwork at the Thousand Islands, above Jakarta.
-More information will follow.

 2. I have to do other courses for my Bachelor’s degree.
 Can I combine these with the minor?
 In view of the intensity of the programme we recommend not doing any other coursework during the minor.
 You should be aware that the minor will keep you busy for five days a week (see the explanation at question 1).
 You will be collaborating closely with fellow students in the project group component and the area study, and attendance will be compulsory.

 3. I have only 15 ECTS available for electives.
 Can I take only a part of the minor?
 Yes, students who do not have the full 30 ECTS available can take the ‘Sustainable Development: Big Issues New Answers’ course as an elective.
 You will need permission to do so from the exam board for your degree programme.
 This course will be taught from 4 September to 10 November 2017.